brian-carroll/blog/articles/first-class-functions.md

 ## Three key features

-Firstly, Elm functions are first-class, meaning they are _values_ that can be returned from other functions (like outerFunc) and passed into other functions (like higherOrder).
+Firstly, Elm functions are first-class, meaning they are _values_ that can be returned from other functions (like `outerFunc`) and passed into other functions (like `higherOrder`).

-Secondly, they support _lexical closure_. innerFunc “captures” the value of closedOver, which is defined outside of its body. myClosure “remembers” the value of closedOver that it was created with, which in this case is 1.
+Secondly, they support _lexical closure_. `innerFunc` “captures” the value of `closedOver`, which is defined outside of its body. `myClosure` “remembers” the value of `closedOver` that it was created with, which in this case is `1`.

-Finally, Elm functions support _partial application_. myClosure is a function that takes two arguments, but on line 17 we only apply one argument to it.
+Finally, Elm functions support _partial application_. `myClosure` is a function that takes two arguments, but on line 17 we only apply one argument to it.
 As a result, we get a new function that is waiting for one more argument before it can actually run.
 This new function “remembers” the value that was partially applied, as well as the closed-over value.

 ## Clues in the code

 Note that we now have several Elm functions that will all will end up executing the _same line of code_ when they actually get executed!
 That’s line 7.
-If somebody calls curried with one more argument, line 7 will do the work.
-Likewise, if somebody calls myClosure with two arguments, line 7 will do the work then too.
+If somebody calls `curried` with one more argument, line 7 will do the work.
+Likewise, if somebody calls `myClosure` with two arguments, line 7 will do the work then too.

 This gives us a clue to one of the things we’ll need to implement first-class functions in a language that doesn’t support them directly.
 We’ll need a WebAssembly function that implements the body expression on line 7.
 And somehow, all of the function values we’re passing around will need to have a _reference_ to that WebAssembly function, so that they can eventually use it for execution.

 In WebAssembly, we can’t pass functions around, only data.
-But maybe we can create a data structure that _represents_ an Elm function value, keeping track of the curried arguments and closed-over values.
+But maybe we can create a data structure that _represents_ an Elm function value, keeping track of the `curried` arguments and closed-over values.
 The runtime can operate on that data structure and pass it around.
 When we finally have all the arguments ready and we’re ready to execute the body, we can call the WebAssembly function to evaluate the body expression and produce a return value.
 Let’s call the WebAssembly function an “evaluator function”.

 There are still lots of details missing at this stage.
 In order to fill in the gaps, we’re going to need a bit of background knowledge on some of WebAssembly’s language features.